Rico Carty: Career statistics

 In a fifteen-year major league career, Carty played in 1,651 games, accumulating 1,677 hits in 5,606 at bats for a .299 career batting average along with 204 home runs, 890 runs batted in, .369 on-base percentage and .464 slugging percentage.
+He maintained a career batting average above the .300 mark until his final season, when his career average dropped to .299.
 He ended his career with a .974 fielding percentage.
 During his career, he played as a catcher, first baseman, third baseman, outfielder and designated hitter.

 As a pinch hitter, Carty was effective, going 41-134 (.306) in 158 pinch-hitting appearances with 4 home runs and 38 RBI in his MLB career.

 Humanitarianism

 One of the early major leaguers out of the baseball-rich Dominican Republic, Carty was committed to helping the developing nation.
 In the 1964–65 off-season, as the country reeled between rapid governmental transitions and militarism, he undertook a trip with Catholic Relief Services to his home country, on a mission to deliver clothing and supplies.